-In 2013-14 Matsuzaki guided MIT to its second straight and sixth overall NEWMAC title, and its fourth appearance as a team in the NCAA Championships where the Engineers won a second round match before bowing out in the Round of 16.
+In 2014-15 Matsuzaki guided MIT to one of its most successful seasons, one that saw the Engineers take the regular season NEWMAC title, win an NCAA Regional title and advance to the Elite 8 for the first time in program history, and finish the season ranked No. 9 in the nation in the final Division III poll.
 From 1999-02 Matsuzaki steered the Engineers to four consecutive NEWMAC Championship titles and has coached numerous individuals to appearances at the NCAA Championships, including Elysa Kohrs in 2014 and Lauren Quisenberry in 2011 and 2013.
 Following the 2006-07 season, she was named the Division III Northeast Region Wilson/Intercollegiate Tennis Association Women’s Coach of the Year.

 Matsuzaki received her graduate degree in sports psychology from Boston University in 1997.
 In 2004, she authored the book “Tennis Fundamentals”.
 Part of Human Kinetics’ Sports Fundamentals series, “Tennis Fundamentals” teaches the basic skills and tactics to help readers participate in the sport quickly.